tecladocode/web-dev-bootcamp/curriculum/section05/lectures/09_what_are_svg/README.md

 However, since the SVG is defined as a mathematical function, as it gets larger the function just creates more equally-sized pixels dynamically.

 ::: tip SVGs are usually smaller
 Since SVGs generally smaller in size, that means that we can send SVGs to our users over the internet more easily.
 They'll download faster, and they'll take up less bandwidth in our servers (which in turn, usually lowers our costs).
+It's important to note that SVGs are not smaller when used for photos!
 :::

 ## Embedding SVGs inside HTML documents